MeteoSwiss/opendata/docs/e-forecast-data/e1-short-term-forecast-data.md

 The current deterministic implementation (INCA-CH) computes just one ensemble member.
 A new generation of nowcasting systems is in development and will be expected to be available during 2027.
 For this reason only a subset of the current INCA-CH parameters will become available trough our open data provision and a major migration change (including set of output parameters, parameter names, parameters metadata,...) to the new system has to be planned in 2027-2028.
 A parallel phase with the old and new system both active will be ensured.

-The following parameters are currently under discussion to be made available:
+The following parameters are available:

 **Precipitation**
 - Total precipitation (`RP`, 5 min values every 5 min, radar based precipitation product)